 The Save Fairport exercise, developed by the Massachusetts Institute of Technology’s Science Impact Collaborative and available from the Teaching Negotiation Resource Center (TNRC), is designed to help students, urban managers, and policymakers grapple with these challenges.
 Participants explore the best ways of balancing conflicting priorities, a constrained budget, and the time demands of reaching consensus on the best way of enhancing cyber defense for public institutions.

+This eight-party, two-hour negotiation is over a recovery proposal for the City of Fairport.
 Last week the City of Fairport suffered a debilitating ransomware attack focused on the city’s water system.
 In the absence of a structured response, the city discovered that they face a range of significant cybersecurity hazards.
 The Mayor, who is running for re-election, needs to act quickly to demonstrate that she is addressing the serious threats facing the city.
 The Mayor has convened a group of key stakeholders to formulate a policy strategy and a realistic budget.

 In addition to introducing the vulnerabilities faced by critical urban infrastructure, the exercise covers the following points: